Does Home Insurance Cover Mold? When It's Covered & When It's Not

 • Use mold-resistant paint in high-moisture areas like bathrooms and basements.

-• Dry wet areas within 24–48 hours.
-After any flooding, leaks, or spills, dry the area completely.
-Mold can begin growing in as little as 24–48 hours after water exposure.
+• Dry wet areas within 24 to 48 hours.
+Mold can begin growing in as little as 24 to 48 hours after water exposure, which is why fast mitigation is so critical.

 Maintenance Records Matter

 Keep a home maintenance log with dates of repairs, plumbing work, and inspections.
-If you ever file a mold claim, this documentation proves you were a responsible homeowner — not someone who ignored problems.
-Insurers can and do use a lack of maintenance history to deny claims.
+If you ever file a mold claim, this documentation proves you were a responsible homeowner.
+Insurers can and do use a lack of maintenance history to deny claims, citing wear-and-tear or neglect exclusions.

 Frequently Asked Questions